-On February 25, 2020, the Board adopted the Clawback Policy to permit the Company to recover certain incentive compensation paid to our executives, including our NEOs, in the event of a restatement of the Company's financial statements due to material non-compliance with any financial reporting requirements under applicable securities laws that the Board or a committee thereof determines is due in whole or in part to fraud or intentional misconduct by such executive(s).
+On February 25, 2020, the Board adopted the Clawback Policy to permit the Company to recover certain incentive compensation paid to our executives, including our NEOs, in the event of a restatement of the Company's financial statements due to material noncompliance with any financial reporting requirements under applicable securities laws that the Board or a committee thereof determines is due in whole or in part to fraud or intentional misconduct by such executive(s).
 Pursuant to the Clawback Policy, the Company may recoup any cash, equity, or equity-based compensation received by our executives under any of the Company's incentive plans.
+The Company is not currently subject to the requirements of Section 10D of the Exchange Act or Section 303A.14 of the NYSE Listing Company Manual nor was it subject to those requirements as of their effectiveness, and, as a result, the Clawback Policy is not intended to comply with those requirements.
+If the Company becomes subject to Section 10D of the Exchange Act and Section 303A.14 of the NYSE Listing Company Manual in the future, the Clawback Policy will be amended to comply with the same.

-2022 Summary Compensation Table
+2023 Summary Compensation Table

-The following table provides information regarding the compensation earned by our NEOs during the fiscal years ended December 31, 2022 and December 31, 2021, as applicable for the year that those individuals were deemed to be NEOs.
-All amounts in this table and the accompanying footnotes were paid in U.S. dollars, with the exception of Messrs.
-Greffen and Krause, who were originally paid in Canadian dollars.
-All amounts in this table and the accompanying footnotes that were originally paid in Canadian dollars have been converted to U.S. dollars for purposes of this table using the daily average exchange rate as reported by the H.10 statistical release of the Board of Governors of the Federal Reserve System on December 30, 2022 exchange rate of C\$1.3532 = US\$1.00.
-All amounts in this table and the accompanying footnotes pertaining to 2021 compensation paid in Canadian dollars have also been converted to U.S. dollars using the December 30, 2022 exchange rate of C\$1.3532 = US\$1.00.
+The following table provides information regarding the compensation earned by our NEOs during the fiscal years ended December 31, 2023 and December 31, 2022, as applicable for the year that those individuals were deemed to be NEOs.
+All amounts in this table and the accompanying footnotes were paid in Canadian dollars, with the exception of Messrs.
+Urban and Little, who were paid in U.S. dollars.
+All amounts in this table and the accompanying footnotes that were originally paid in Canadian dollars have been converted to U.S. dollars for purposes of this table using the daily average exchange rate as reported by the H.10 statistical release of the Board of Governors of the Federal Reserve System on December 29, 2023 exchange rate of C\$1.3202 = US\$1.00.
+All amounts in this table and the accompanying footnotes pertaining to 2022 compensation paid in Canadian dollars have also been converted to U.S. dollars using the December 30, 2022 exchange rate of C\$1.3532 = US\$1.00.
 See "Narrative Disclosure to Summary Compensation Table-Base Salary" for more information regarding the Company's use of a different exchange rate for payroll purposes only.